 In the majority of cases, impulse waves will exhibit what is called an “extension” to their normal pattern.
 This means that one of the impulse wave's three motive sub-waves will be an elongated impulse with exaggerated subdivisions.
-This can happen in either Wave 1, 3, or 5, and it typically happens in only one of the waves.
+This can happen in either Wave 1, 3 or 5, typically happening in only one of said waves.

 At times, the subdivisions of the extended sub-wave look almost the same in amplitude and time duration as the four other waves in the higher degree impulse wave of which they are a part.
 Instead of having a wave-count of 5 for the impulse, it is tempting to count 9 waves, as it may not be clear as to which wave is the extended wave.
 However, it does not really matter in the long run as the technical significance would be the same, even if one had assigned the wrong count.

 If you run into difficulty seeing the extended wave, try your best to label the overall impulse and move on.
-A small guideline may help in this situation: if the potential Wave 1 and Wave 5 of the larger degree impulse look equal in length, then most likely it is Wave 3 that is extended.
-Wave 3 is the most common wave of an impulse to extend.
+A small guideline may help in this situation: if the potential Wave 1 and Wave 5 of the larger degree impulse look equal in length, then it is most likely Wave 3 which is extended, as it is the wave that most commonly does so.

-Extensions can also occur within extensions.
-This is because the extended wave is also an impulse.
+As an extended wave is also an impulse, extensions can occur within extensions.
 You may have a few degrees of extensions within one impulse wave.